 Now is the time to sign up for private virtual coaching for 2019 goal races.
 We are currently accepting new private virtual clients.
 Click here for more information.

-Our 2019 Speed and Strength program will begin on Sunday, May 5th.
-Registration will open this spring.
-This popular program includes weekly group runs at the track at Richard Montgomery High School in Rockville.
+Our 2019 Speed and Strength program is currently underway.
+This popular program includes weekly Sunday morning group runs at the track at Richard Montgomery High School in Rockville.
 It’s not too late to join us!
 Click here for more information and to register, or email us at JulieandLisa@runfartherandfaster.com with questions.
 One participant had this to say after setting a 5K personal record (PR), on a hilly course:

 “Though I’m not new to running, this is my first experience participating in a program with running in person coaches (I’ve participated in virtual programs).
 Running has mostly been a solitary and learn as I go kind of activity.
 For months before starting your program, I’ve had annoying tightness and pain in my left hip and left arch that no amount of stretching and yoga seemed to resolve.
 The pain never stopped me from being active, it was just a price to pay for the endorphins and knowledge that I put in a good workout.

 - Melissa G. for placing second in her age group at the Howard County Striders Women’s Distance Festival 5K

 - Kyrsti D. for setting a marathon PR and qualifying for Boston at the Fargo Marathon

 - Deb L. for setting a half marathon PR at the REVEL Mt.
 Charleston Half Marathon

 - Helen B. for setting a 6-minute marathon PR and requalifying at the 2019 Boston Marathon